John McCain 2008 presidential campaign: Aftermath

 In the wake of the election results, anonymous members of McCain's staff reportedly criticized Palin and her campaign staff's conduct of the campaign.
 Some of the criticisms were later attributed erroneously to staff at a non-existent think-tank as part of the Martin Eisenstadt hoax.

-A month later, McCain demurred from putting too much stress on the effect the economic crisis had had on his chance to win the presidency: "That would sound like I am detracting from President-elect Obama's campaign.
+A month later, McCain demurred from putting too much stress on the effect the 2008 financial crisis had had on his chance to win the presidency: "That would sound like I am detracting from President-elect Obama's campaign.
 I don't want to do that...
 Nobody likes a sore loser."
 McCain said, "I spent a period of time feeling sorry for myself.
 It's wonderful.
 It's one of the most enjoyable experiences that you can have.
 But the point is: You've got to move on ...
 I'm still a senator from the state of Arizona.
 I still have the privilege and honor of serving this country, which I've done all my life, and it's a great honor to do so."

 In campaign post-mortems, top McCain staffers conceded that the Palin rollout to the national media had not gone well.
 But they generally defended the decision to pick Palin, because the other "game changing" choice of Joe Lieberman would have been politically unacceptable to conservative Republicans at the convention and because there were not many good alternatives available.
 Regarding McCain having barred using the Jeremiah Wright controversy in ads against Obama, McCain's pollsters said it was the right decision both on the merits and on the politics.
 McCain himself also defended both the Palin pick and the decision not to attack on the Wright controversy.
 The staffers agreed that McCain's remark that the "fundamentals of our economy are strong" at the beginning of the financial crisis had been a blunder, and said that the subsequent suspension of the campaign was an attempt to recover from the remark but had led to charges that McCain was erratic.